Skip to main content

 Bring people together by holding a Christmas fair selling food and crafts, at your school or in your local community.

-Ask friends, family and classmates to help you organise and run the event.
+Ask friends, family and classmates to help you plan and run the event.
 You could also hold a raffle and ask your classmates, teachers, or local businesses to donate prizes.

 Christmas carol concert